PhoXinuS/IDS-Analyzer/README.md

 Watch out!
 It must be a full .csv version containing **timestamps**, not the reduced one that is accessible on Kaggle.

+Additionaly, the datasets should be processed using the data_expansion.py

 ### Running the Project

 To run the project with default settings: